isomerpages/moe-stanthonyspri/_sports-and-games/Badminton.md

 badminton helps students build strong motor skills while promoting a healthy and active lifestyle.</p>
 <p>During CCA sessions, students are introduced to the fundamental skills
-of badminton, including proper grip, footwork, basic strokes, and the rules of the game.
+of badminton, including proper grip, footwork, basic strokes, and the game's rules.
 As they progress, they engage in drills, friendly matches, and team activities that encourage teamwork, perseverance, and good sportsmanship.
 Through guided practice, students not only enhance their technical abilities but also develop mental resilience and focus.</p>
 <p>Beyond physical development, the CCA cultivates essential values such